fabanc/geoprocessing-compute-points-offsets/README.md

-# Compute Points Offsets
+# Create Offsets Points

 ## Description

-This tool creates offset points along line.
+This tool creates offset points from an input line feature class.
 Offset points are characterized by:
  - A position along a the source line.
  - A side (left or right of the line)
  - A distance from the line